 2. The first two communities work with and are mostly migrant women, as far as beneficiaries and staff is concerned, and will be the basis for our comparative research project.
 University of Newcastle has years of experience in designing technological infrastructures for and with communities with intricate needs.
 Sociality, a cooperative from Athens Greece, has research experience and has co-developed and co-designed software with various grassroots initiatives.

-3. All these groups will work closely in order to develop and prototype activities that unpick the sensitivities of technology use and data management in such complex contexts.
+3. All these groups will work closely in order to develop and prototype activities that unpick the sensitivities of technology use and data management in such complex contexts.4.
+More specifically we want to explore and provoke activities that revolve around:

 5. We seek to experiment and combine methodological tools and design approaches in order to develop an empathetic understanding of participants, their constraints, problem-solving perspectives, interrelations and practices.
 We are also informed by feminist and intersectional approaches to data management that provide a proper lens through which we will be enabled to zoom out and incorporate aspects of participant’s everyday activities that are otherwise ignored or miss-treated.